StellarSand/privacy-settings/Privacy Settings/WhatsApp.md

 #### App lock
 - Unlock with biometric: On
 - Automatically lock: Shortest duration that suits you
-- Show content in: Off
+- Show content in notifications: Off

 #### Allow camera effects
 - Off